James Lowder: Novels and short fiction

-Prose editing
+Prose editing and anthologies

 As an editor, Lowder directed several best-selling book lines for TSR, Inc. in the late 1980s and early 1990s, including the Forgotten Realms, Ravenloft, and Dark Sun.
-In 1999, Peter Corless brought Lowder in to oversee the Pendragon fiction line for Green Knight Publishing; Lowder continued to reprint older Athurian works and also produced the original short story collections The Doom of Camelot (2000) and Legends of the Pendragon (2002) and the original novel Exiled from Camelot (2001).
+Peter Corless brought Lowder over in 1999 to oversee the Pendragon fiction line for Green Knight Publishing; Lowder reprinted classic Arthurian works and starting in 2000 he also published original material including the short story collections The Doom of Camelot (2000) and Legends of the Pendragon (2002) as well as the novel Exiled from Camelot (2001).
 He served as executive editor for Green Knight Publishing's line of Arthurian fiction — the Pendragon fiction series — and as a consulting editor for CDS Books on their City of Heroes novels.
 Lowder has edited more than a dozen anthologies, with subjects ranging from King Arthur to superheroes to zombies.
 He has won several Origins Awards and an ENnie Award, and been shortlisted for an International Horror Guild Award for these projects.
 Though some of these anthologies have been published in connection with role-playing game product lines, they often contain only creator-copyrighted stories.
 This makes them unusual, as game publishers frequently insist on work for hire contracts for such projects.

-Lowder edited a set of zombie anthologies based on the All Flesh Must Be Eaten game, beginning with The Book of All Flesh (2001); these were the first fiction books from Eden Studios.
+Lowder edited a series of zombie anthologies based on the All Flesh Must Be Eaten game, beginning with The Book of All Flesh (2001); these were the first fictional works from Eden Studios.
 His final short story collection for the series was The Book of Final Flesh (2003).
-Lowder edited a 2003 anthology of short stories based on the Silver Age Sentinels game from Guardians of Order.
-He also worked on Astounding Hero Tales (2007) for Hero Games and Worlds of their Own (2008) for Paizo Publishing.
+Lowder edited a 2003 short story anthology based on the Silver Age Sentinels game from Guardians of Order.
+He also worked on other fiction including Astounding Hero Tales (2007) for Hero Games and Worlds of their Own (2008) for Paizo Publishing.
 Lowder produced Hobby Games: The 100 Best (2007) and Family Games: The 100 Best (2010) for Green Ronin Publishing.

-In May, 2017, Chaosium appointed Lowder executive editor of their fiction line.
+In May 2017, Chaosium appointed Lowder executive editor of their fiction line.
 Chaosium President Rick Meints commented on the hire: “James embodies that magic combination of wisdom and enthusiasm.
 Knowing his craft inside and out, he brings his advocacy and integrity to the table at every turn.
 Having him relaunch our fiction line is a ‘the stars are right’ moment.”
 Lowder had previously served as a consultant for Chaosium, helping the company and freelancers resolve payment and contract problems with past fiction projects.
+Lowder was eventually promoted to the position of executive editor for all of Chaosium, but ended his contract with the publisher in March 2023 to move back to "full-time freelancing as a writer, editor, and publishing consultant for books, tabletop games, comics, and transmedia projects."